kubernetes/committee-security-response/src-onboarding-offboarding.md

 ### Required file and access grant updates.

-Once the SRC has promoted an individual(s)  to a full SRC member, various systems require updating.
+When people join the SRC, various systems require updating.
 Likewise, should a SRC member leave the SRC - the reverse is required, with the user being removed from each system.